 Devin Dixon, an award recipient of the Posse Foundation Scholarship, graduated from DePauw University with a B.A. in Communications.
 While in college, Devin participated on DePauw’s Track and Field team, along with becoming a member of Kappa Alpha Psi Fraternity, Incorporated.
 After graduating from DePauw, he worked at the College of Staten Island (CUNY) as the Program Coordinator for the Office of Access and Success Programs.
 These programs encourage high school students to further their education by attending college.
 Devin also has extensive experience teaching and mentoring youth in New York City public schools, nonprofits, and community-based organizations.

 Diamond Butler is a New York native dedicated to youth and community development.
 Her interests in international affairs sprouted while interning at the International Rescue Committee.
 After graduating from Cheyney University with a degree in political science, Diamond worked on various political campaigns while teaching workshops for the 181st Beautification Project.
 She then became the Director of Youth Programming and Internships at the United Palace in Washington Heights for several years.
-She also worked with the YMCA of Greater New York Global Teens program where she had the opportunity to lead students on service learning trips to California and South Africa.
+She also worked with the YMCA of Greater New York Global Teens program where she had the opportunity to lead students on service-learning trips to California and South Africa.
 Butler served in the Peace Corps as an English teacher in Comoros while working on various community projects.
-Diamond is a proud trainer for Global Kids at William Bryant High School.
+Diamond is a proud Community School Director for Global Kids at Bronx Studio School for Writers and Artists (BSSWA).

 Eleanore attended Hofstra University where she received her B.A in Global Studies, Geography and Sociology.
 During her time in college, she was involved with the campus and the local community, working as a volunteer on several community projects through Hofstra’s Center for Civic Engagement.
 While at Hofstra, Eleanore also discovered a passion for traveling and cultural exchange through the opportunities she had to study abroad in Europe and Cuba.
 Following her college years, Eleanore spent a year abroad in France working as an au pair and learning to speak French.
 Along with traveling, she also has a passion for youth leadership development.
 She spent several summers working for Camp Harbor View, a free summer camp for Boston children with a focus on positive youth development, as well as a year-long position working as a tutor at a charter school in Boston.